The New ICMJE Recommendations29/08/2013

 The International Committee of Medical Journal Editors (ICMJE) has updated and renamed its “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” that standardise the approach for preparation of manuscripts and that are followed by the majority of biomedical journals.

 The most substantive revisions are discussed on the ICMJE website.

-The new “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” (ICMJE Recommendations) are available here.
+Read the new “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” (ICMJE Recommendations)

-Section 2 of the ‘Manuscript preparation’ part refers to the use of reporting guidelines and EQUATOR resources:
+Section 2 of the ‘Manuscript preparation’ section refers to the use of reporting guidelines and EQUATOR resources: